Saaifbanday/Docs-Test-Amplify/Writerside/topics/Activating-Licenses.md

 ![installer-link](screenshots/installer-link.png){ width="700" }{ border-effect="rounded" }

+>The installation steps, including the process of downloading and installing the software, are provided in the [next section](INSTALLATION.md).
+>
+{style="note"}

-5. After downloading the software, the user can proceed with the activation process.
+5. Once the software is downloaded and installed, the user can proceed with the activation process.
+The activation steps outlined below should be followed to activate the license when the software the first time it is run.

-6. Within the portal, the user can navigate to the "Users" tab.
+6. Within the portal, the user can navigate to the "License Users" tab.
 Clicking this tab opens a section containing the license activation credentials.

 ![license-activation-details](screenshots/license-activation-details.png){ width="700" }{ border-effect="rounded" }

-7. The user must copy the provided credentials and use them to activate the license successfully.
+7. The user should copy the provided credentials and use them to complete the license activation process.

-8. The user must change the temporary password for dashboard as well as for the license as soon as possible
+8. Additionally, it is strongly recommended to update the temporary password for both the Dashboard and the license at the earliest opportunity to ensure security.
 ![password-change](screenshots/password-change.png){ width="700" }{ border-effect="rounded" }

 ## Activating Trial License